 When drivers refuse to accept fault, the case becomes significantly more difficult to resolve.
 Insurance companies often take advantage of this uncertainty, using it as a reason to delay or minimize payouts.
 They may conduct their own investigations, question statements, review accident reports, and even hire experts to dispute claims.

-In many cases, both parties share some degree of blame, which can lead to reduced settlements under comparative negligence laws.
+In many cases, both parties share some degree of responsibility, which can result in reduced settlements under comparative negligence laws.
 Depending on the state, this could mean a lower payout or even no compensation at all if the claimant is found to be primarily at fault.

 The lack of clear evidence, such as dashcam footage, eyewitness statements, or accident reconstruction reports, makes proving liability even more challenging.
 Without solid proof, insurance adjusters may argue against the severity of the claim or shift blame onto the victim.

-Additionally, conflicting accounts from drivers and witnesses can complicate matters further.
+Additionally, conflicting accounts from drivers and witnesses can further complicate matters.
 If testimonies contradict each other, determining fault becomes a legal battle requiring expert opinions, police reports, and sometimes even court intervention.

 Insufficient Evidence